Black-Wyrm-Lair/ToB-Tourist/Readme.md

 ### Version history

+- Version 3
+    - Added Russian translations (thanks to Austin).
+    - EET compatibility note added to README.

 - Version 2
     - Added backward compatibility with classic BG2 (and BGT).
     - Added Polish translations (thanks to morgan).
     - Updated item's description to be more aligned to the game world.
-    - Changed mod directory name to ToB-Tourist
+    - Changed mod directory name to ToB-Tourist.
     - Uploaded project to Github.

 - Version 1
     - Initial release BG2:EE compatible only.
     - Add SOA touring capability to ToB.
 After leaving Saradush and excluding the Pocket Plane, the Tourist Guide will help you to teleport to the standard SOA areas, excluding quest specific areas.
 Return is either via book to Watcher's Keep, or area edge which by now is the ToB map areas; note that you cannot return via area edge to your initial point.
 Now, why you should want to do this is a good question to which I have as yet no answer.
 Play with it and let me know what you find out!
 (It seemed like a good idea at the time.)
 You can use PC's Pocket Plane ability but, by this time, the Pocket Plane exit will only return to your exit point in SOA.
 Stuff cached in containers in SOA will be there in ToB.
 I dealt with Mencar Pebblecrusher in ToB.
-(So, if you leave unfinished business in SOA...)
+(So, if you leave unfinished business in SOA...).

 ### Legal information